acm-projects/CometClaim/README.md

   - Allow students and staff to upload photos of lost items ANYWHERE on campus
 - Map Integration
 - Social Media Integration
-- Location based notification
+- Location-based notification
- - If you mark a location on the map or if you are frequently at a location and set that you lost something, if a new item is uploaded in that location, you get a notification
+ - When you mark a location on the map, if a new item is uploaded in that location, you get a notification

 <br>